 Besides the reinstatement form itself being filled out you need to return a document with two other parts:

-- The reason for your absence.
-(The form says reason for reinstatement - but it means reason for absence.)
+The reason for your absence.
+(The form says the reason for reinstatement but it means the reason for absence.)

-- Withdrawal with no trace: Generally by the end of the first week of full Fall and Spring semesters.
-Generally only through the first Tuesday of the semester for Summer session.
+Withdrawal with no trace: Generally by the end of the first week of full Fall and Spring semesters.
+Generally only through the first Tuesday of the semester for the Summer session.